shivek-sachdev/booking-tracker/PRODUCT_REQUIREMENTS.md

     *   `FR-TPRD-02`: Each Tour Product should have at least a name/title and potentially other relevant details (e.g., description, default duration - TBD).
     *   `FR-TPRD-03`: A dedicated section/page shall exist for managing Tour Products.
 *   **4.8 Tour Package Booking Management:**
-    *   `FR-TPKG-01`: Users shall be able to Create, Read, Update, and Delete (CRUD) Tour Package bookings.
+    *   `FR-TPKG-01`: Users shall be able to Create, Read, Update, and Delete (CRUD) Tour Package bookings, each identified by a unique ID.
     *   `FR-TPKG-02`: When creating/editing a Tour Package booking, users must be able to select a "Tour Product" from the master list defined in FR-TPRD-01.
     *   `FR-TPKG-03`: Users must be able to manually enter the final price for the selected Tour Product within the specific booking record.
     *   `FR-TPKG-04`: Users must be able to enter the customer's name as free-form text directly into the Tour Package booking record (no mandatory link to the main `Customers` table).
-    *   `FR-TPKG-05`: Tour Package bookings should likely include relevant dates (e.g., booking date, travel start/end dates) and potentially a status.
+    *   `FR-TPKG-05`: Tour Package bookings should include relevant dates (e.g., booking date, travel start/end dates) and potentially a status (including Open, Negotiating, Paid (1st Installment), Paid (Full Payment), Complete, Closed).
     *   `FR-TPKG-06`: A dedicated section/page shall exist for managing Tour Package bookings.
+    *   `FR-TPKG-07`: Each Tour Package booking must have a unique, system-generated or user-provided (if system generation isn't implemented) 5-character alphanumeric identifier (ID).
+    *   `FR-TPKG-08`: When editing a Tour Package booking, if the status is changed to a payment-related status (e.g., `Paid (1st Installment)`, `Paid (Full Payment)`), a file input field shall appear, allowing the user to upload a corresponding payment slip image/document.
+    *   `FR-TPKG-09`: Uploaded payment slips shall be stored securely (e.g., using Supabase Storage).
+    *   `FR-TPKG-10`: A separate `payments` table shall record payment events, linking to the `tour_package_bookings` table and storing the status at the time of payment, the path to the uploaded slip in storage, and the upload timestamp.
+    *   `FR-TPKG-11`: The Tour Package booking detail page shall include a "Payments" tab displaying a history of recorded payments for that booking.
+    *   `FR-TPKG-12`: Each payment record displayed shall include the upload date, the status associated with the payment, a link/button to view the slip, and a button to delete the payment record (which also deletes the file from storage).
+    *   `FR-TPKG-13`: The "Linked Booking Ref" dropdown on the edit form should only be visible when the status is not 'Open'.
+*   **4.9 Payments Ledger:**
+    *   `FR-PAYL-01`: A dedicated page/section titled "Payments" shall be accessible via the main sidebar navigation.
+    *   `FR-PAYL-02`: This page shall display a ledger (table) of all payment records from the `payments` table.
+    *   `FR-PAYL-03`: The ledger shall display, at minimum: Upload Date, Customer Name (from the linked booking), Tour Booking ID (linked to the booking detail page), Package Name (from the linked tour product), Status at Payment, and an Action button to view the associated payment slip.
+    *   `FR-PAYL-04`: Payment records shall be displayed in reverse chronological order (newest first) based on the upload date.
+    *   `FR-PAYL-05`: The data required for the ledger (joining payments, bookings, and products) shall be fetched via a dedicated server action.

 **5. Non-Functional Requirements**